RichardDuncanUC/Boom-bust-dynamics/README.md

 # Boom-bust-dynamics
-Data and code for analyis of fox and hare bounties as they spread across NSW.
+Data and code for analyis of fox and hare bounties as they spread across NSW for the manuscript "Invasive species spread as travelling boom-bust waves".

 The R script "Simulate travelling boom bust wave.R" simulates a consumer invading a landscape with resources at carrying capacity and draws Fig. 1.